peterbono/ux-seo-audit-agent/README.md

   along with a summary of how many headings, images and links appear per thousand words and counts how many semantic landmarks (nav, header, main, footer) are present to assess structural completeness.
-  Visual **progress bars** in the Structure tab highlight how close these ratios are to recommended values for a balanced hierarchy.
+  The Structure tab clearly shows how close these ratios are to recommended values for a balanced hierarchy, without using progress bars.

   To serve marketers and affiliate sites, the Streamlit app also reports the number of calls‑to‑action, trust keywords (e.g. “secure”,